Jayakrishnan-Menon/Digital_Communication_Systems_Lab/README.md

 # Digital_Communication_Systems_Lab
-Includes the software side experiments done during the lab course of Digital Communication Systems, in my 5th semester of B-Tech
+Includes the software side experiments done during the lab course of Digital Communication Systems, in my 5th semester of B-Tech.